-The current restrictions due to the Coronavirus pandemic mean that many of the walks and talks which HOS would normally run, are not allowed.
-To help make up for this a number of talks have been arranged via Zoom.
+The restrictions due to the Coronavirus pandemic meant that many of the walks and talks which HOS would normally run, were not allowed.
+To help make up for this a number of talks were arranged via Zoom.
 These talks have been recorded and can be watched via the links below.

 12 steps to Bird Identification: from Taxonomy to Notes

 HOS member, Ian Packer will cover this topic over two sessions, covering Steps 1-8 in the first talk (taxonomy, location, habitat, season, lighting, distance, behaviour, sound) and Steps 9-12 in the second (structure, plumage, variation, notes).